junioredmar/library-api/README.md

 # How to run
+- Make sure you have installed .NET Core 2.2 SDK

 ### via Visual Studio
 1. Press "Start" and wait for the swagger to be opened in your browser with all available endpoints
 ### via CLI